dstl/Stone-Soup/stonesoup/runmanager/README.md

 ## Setup

 **Requires pathos module to work.
-This is a dependancy for the multiprocessing feature.**
+This is a dependancy for the multiprocessing feature.
+(BSD LICENSE)**

 To use the runmanager you must make a copy of the runmanager.py folder in the directory you wish to run from i.e your root folder.